WKD (01) ... World Kigo Database

 They are the shared consciousness of our people.
 They capture the essence of Japanese life."

-Read more of her thoughts on KIGO
+Read more of her thoughts on kigo

 © Kuroda Momoko 黒田杏子